idembele70/todo/documentation/specification.md

 ##### Postconditions:

--  The **Completed Todos** page displays only todo item that have been marked as completed.
+-  The **Completed Todos** page displays only todo items that have been marked as completed.

 #### TL-0004 - Add Todo